flaticols/cronscribe/README.md

 )

 func main() {
-    // Create a new mapper with rules from the "rules" directory mapper, err := cronscribe.NewHumanCronMapper("./rules")
+    // Create a new CronScribe instance with rules from the "pkg/core/rules" directory cs, err := cronscribe.New("./pkg/core/rules")
     if err != nil {
         panic(err)
     }

-    // Convert a human-readable expression to cron cronExpr, err := mapper.ToCron("every day at noon") if err != nil {
+    // Convert a human-readable expression to cron cronExpr, err := cs.Convert("every day at noon") if err != nil {
         fmt.Println("Error:", err)
         return